davidolorundare/tempus_de_challenge/README.md

 ---
-### Prerequisites and Setup
+### Prerequisites

-How to setup and install
+What things you need to install the software and how to install them.

 ---
+### Setup

+How to setup and install.
+A step by step series of examples that tell you how to get a development env running.

+---
 ### Running Code

 How to run code via `make run`

+End with an example of getting some data out of the system or using it for a little demo

 ---
 ### Running Tests (Unit and Integration)

-How to run unit and integration tests via `make test`
+How to run unit and integration tests via `make test` Explain how to run the automated tests for this project.
+Break down into end to end tests +
+Explain what these tests test and why + coding style tests.

+---
+### Built With

+List some stuff here.

 ---
 ### Working Footnotes